We are here for you, no matter what

-Our team is here to help anyone affected by assault – not only right after, it happens, but also days or weeks after.
+Our team is here to help anyone affected by assault–not only right after it happens, but also days or weeks later.
 We provide tender care designed to meet each patient’s medical and emotional needs, with services that include:

 A medical forensic exam and record